A common North American mouse can catch and spread the coronavirus, lab studies show

 The habitat of deer mice — which belong to different species than the mice seen in medical labs and, sometimes, pantries — ranges from Mexico through most of the contiguous United States to Canada and Alaska.
 Wild deer mice are already known to be a reservoir of a pathogen called the hantavirus.
 That virus spreads to people through contact with an infected mouse’s urine, saliva or droppings.

-The disease the hantavirus causes in humans has a high mortality rate, but exposure to it is rare, with between 20 to 40 cases reported each year.
+The disease the hantavirus causes in humans has a high mortality rate, but exposure to it is rare, with between 20 and 40 cases reported each year.
 (Clean up mouse droppings and nests with a bleach solution and gloves rather than brooms or vacuums, experts say, to avoid sweeping particles into the air.)

 Animals can get infected with a virus without becoming reservoirs for it.
 The hantavirus has evolved, for perhaps millions of years, to live within this mouse lineage in North America.
 The novel coronavirus, a newcomer to the continent, has not — meaning it’s far from certain whether infected mice would help the coronavirus propagate in the environment.
 “Like humans, nonhuman animals can be dead-end hosts for some viruses,” Klein said.